TanvirHa/Online-Book-rental/README.md

 # cse327-Project
-This is Online Book rental based project.
+This is our Online Book rental based project.